p321_pantin_mehul_depuis-creche.jpg

 Team

-Hardel Le Bihan Architectes, ALtern (landscape design), EVP (structure), Oasis (sustainability), Suez (sustainability AMO and circular economy)
+Hardel Le Bihan Architectes, MOX (site architect), ALtern (landscape design), EVP (structure), Oasis (sustainability), Suez (sustainability AMO and circular economy)

 Surface area